Treehouse of Horror XVI: Production

 Former football player Terry Bradshaw and former basketball player Dennis Rodman appeared as themselves.

 Cultural references

 The "B.I.
 Bartificial Intelligence" segment is a parody of the 2001 film A.I.
 Artificial Intelligence with an ending that is a reference to the 1973 film The Exorcist.
 The "Survival of the Fattest" segment is a parody of the 1924 short story "The Most Dangerous Game".
-The "I've Grown a Costume on Your Face" segment is a parody of the episode "The Masks" from the television series The Twilight Zone, while the title references the song "I've Grown Accustomed to Her Face", which was also parodied by Sideshow Bob, the season 14 episode "The Great Louse Detective".
+The "I've Grown a Costume on Your Face" segment is a parody of the episode "The Masks" from the television series The Twilight Zone, while the title references the song "I've Grown Accustomed to Her Face", which was also parodied by Sideshow Bob, the season 14 episode "The Great Louse Detective", and the ending with Maggie flying to the moon reference the sitcom Bewitched.
+Additionally, Chief Wiggum's costume is disgraced Subway spokesman Jared Fogle, describing himself as "only slightly overweight, and sexually ambiguous."

 Reception

 Viewing figures

 The episode earned 4.2 rating and was watched by 11.66 million viewers, which was the 24th most-watched show that week.

 Critical response

 Ryan J. Budke of TV Squad thought it was the best Treehouse of Horror episode in several seasons.
 He liked the A.I. parody and thought the second segment was "one of the funniest 'Treehouse of Horror' segments that's aired in a long time.
 At the very least, this decade."
 However, he said the final segment "seemed to fall flat for me."

 Colin Jacobson of DVD Movie Guide liked the episode.
 He said "[w]hile not among the series' best 'Treehouse' episodes, it comes with enough cleverness to succeed."

 On Four Finger Discount, Brendan Dando enjoyed the episode, liking the different genres of the episode.
 However, Guy Davis thought the episode was not as good as previous Treehouse of Horror episodes and did not like the middle segment.

 In 2022, Alison Foreman of IndieWire named the episode as the tenth-best Treehouse of Horror episode.

 In 2023, Dennis Perkins of Entertainment Weekly ranked the episode at 29 out of 34 Treehouse of Horror episodes, saying the "twists come off more like the writers waving their hands and declaring that these 'Treehouse' stories don't require the effort to make the gags land."

-In 2024 Joshua Karp of Vulture ranked the segments at 82, 62, and 47, respectively, out of 107.
+In 2024, Joshua Karp of Vulture ranked the segments at 82, 62, and 47, respectively, out of 107.